MichaelARestrepoross/data-seed-class-activity/readme.md

 ## Create Your Data

-Your data should include an array of objects.
+Your data should include an array of objects that will be nested in the curly braces in the `.json` file.

 Each object in the array should contain: